cfw-guide/cemu.cfw.guide/docs/ftp/dumping-games/physical.md

 ## Decrypting

-1. Extract the Cdecrypt `.zip` file to your dumped game folder
+1. Extract the Cdecrypt `.zip` file to your computer
-    - Not the Cemu games folder, but in the folder you just copied
-1. Double click the decrypt `.bat` file
+1. Drag and drop your game directory containing the `.app`, `.h3` files (amongst other files) onto the `cdecrypt.exe` executable
-    - This may appear as just `decrypt` if you have file extensions disabled
+    - This may appear as just `cdecrypt` if you have file extensions disabled
-1. Once done, you can delete all files and folders in the directory except for the `code`, `content` and `meta` folders
+1. Once done, you can delete all files and folders in the game directory except for the `code`, `content` and `meta` folders